BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/1-waveforms.md

 They are used everywhere in the music we hear today and were/are the basis of many synthesizers.
 Sawtooth waves, pulse waves, and triangle waves come in bandlimited and non-bandlimited forms.
-Non-bandlimited forms can be produce strange artifacts at higher frequencies (see [aliasing](sec-aliasing)).
+Non-bandlimited forms can produce strange artifacts at higher frequencies (see [aliasing](sec-aliasing)).
-Bandlimited forms are "safer" but are not as rich harmonically – they are not true representation of the waveforms.
+Bandlimited forms are "safer" but are not as rich harmonically – they are not true representations of the waveforms.

 From soft (and smooth), to rich (and aggressive), we can order the basic waveforms as follows: